-Quarterly and annual cash incentives are an integral component of compensation that directly link executive decision making, business execution and performance with the quarterly and annual goals of the Corporation as set out in the board approved business plan.
-For NEOs, 75% of the total cash incentive is based on quarterly performance and 25% is based on annual performance.
+Short term incentives include quarterly and annual cash incentives that are an integral component of compensation which directly link executive decision making, business execution and performance with the quarterly and annual goals of the Corporation as set out in the Board approved business plan and strategy.
+For NEOs, 75% of the total short term incentive is based on quarterly performance and 25% is based on annual performance.

-Based on the executive compensation data provided by Longnecker, the Human Resources Committee established each executive's target cash incentive for 2013.
-For each NEO, the target cash incentive was below the 50th percentile of the target cash incentive of the peer group.
-The Human Resources Committee met at the end of each quarter to assess performance and to approve the executive cash incentives based on the achievement of assigned goals.
+Based on the executive compensation data provided by Longnecker, the Human Resources Committee established each executive's target short term incentive for 2015.
+For Messrs.
+Cohenour, McLennan and Guillemette, the target short term incentive ranged from 83% to 92% of the 50th percentile of the target cash incentive of the peer group.
+For Messrs.
+Schieler and Seefeldt, the target short term incentive was 110% and 109% respectively of the 50th percentile of the target cash incentive of the peer group.
+The Human Resources Committee met at the end of each quarter to assess performance and to approve the quarterly executive short term incentives based on the achievement of assigned goals.